A livewell can come in handy when fishing in tournaments or just spending a day on the lake.

 - Pliers or snips

-A couple of points to make on buying your supplies: Get the biggest cooler that will fit in your boat.
-If you have a 20-quart cooler, it doesn’t matter how much air you pump into it once you get a few fish in it they will use the oxygen faster than you can supply it.
-Also, remember that you are usually only going to fill the cooler up about halfway with water, so a 54-quart cooler, like this one from Bass Pro Shops, will only have about 26 quarts of water in it.
+Get the biggest cooler that’ll fit in your boat.
+It doesn’t matter how much air you pump into a 20-quart cooler.
+Once you get a few fish in it, they’ll use the oxygen faster than you can supply it.
+Also, remember you’re usually only going to fill the cooler up about halfway with water, so a 54-quart cooler like this one from Bass Pro Shops will only have about 26 quarts of water in it.

-The main component of your DIY fish livewell is the aerator.
+The main component of your DIY livewell is the aerator.
 Make sure you have one that works for your needs.
-If it can’t pump enough fresh air into the water then it will not work to keep your fish alive.
-This aerator from Cabela’s comes with two air lines and alligator clips and will work great for up to 15 gallons of water.
+If it can’t pump enough fresh air into the water, it won’t be able to keep your fish alive.
+This aerator from Cabela’s comes with two air lines and alligator clips, which will work great for up to 15 gallons of water.

-If you have more water than that you can always go with this one, also from Cabela’s.
-It works to keep up to 50 gallons oxygenated, but you will also need to get an adaptor unless your boat has household plug outlets.
+If you have more water than that, you can always go with this one (also from Cabela’s).
+It works to keep up to 50 gallons oxygenated, but you’ll also need to get an adaptor unless your boat has household plug outlets.

-The DIY fish livewell is one of the easiest DIY projects you will do this fishing season.
-After you have all of the parts, the assembly should take no more than 15 minutes and you are ready to get fishing.
+This is one of the easiest DIY projects you’ll do this fishing season.
+Once you have all of the parts, the assembly should take no more than 15 minutes.

 Also think about where the livewell will sit in your boat.
-You need to put the aerator somewhere on the upper half of the cooler but make sure the aerator is not going to get in the way.
-Once you have selected the best place, just take a pencil and trace the outside edges of your aerator.
+You need to put the aerator somewhere on the upper half of the cooler, but make sure it isn’t going to get in the way.
+Once you’ve selected the best place, just take a pencil and trace the outside edges of your aerator.

-Now it is time to take the metal strap, like this one from The Home Depot, and create a housing for the aerator.
-Just use your hands or a pair of pliers to shape the strap into a crate that will hold the aerator in place on the side of the cooler.
-I recommend at least one horizontal, one vertical strap and more, if you think it is necessary.
+Now it’s time to take the metal strap, like this one from The Home Depot, and create a housing for the aerator.
+Just use your hands or a pair of pliers to shape the strap into a crate that’ll hold the aerator in place on the side of the cooler.
+I recommend at least one horizontal strap, one vertical strap and more, if you think it’s necessary.

-Once the metal straps are cut to shape, it is time to attach the aerator to the cooler.
+Once the metal straps are cut to shape, it’s time to attach the aerator to the cooler.
 Just stick it in the box you traced and use some 1/4-inch screws to attach the metal straps to the cooler.
-Once you are finished, the aerator should be safely and firmly attached to the cooler.
+Once you’re finished, the aerator should be safely and firmly attached to the cooler.

-Now you simply feed your line through the hole to the inside of the cooler.
-I recommend taking another section of your metal wire and, very carefully and gently, screw it into the base of the cooler.
-Not all the way through!
-Just enough so that you can slide the bubbling end of the aerator underneath it to make sure it stays at the bottom of the water.
+Then, simply feed your line through the hole to the inside of the cooler.
+I recommend taking another section of your metal wire and carefully screwing it into the base of the cooler.
+Don’t go all the way through, though!
+Go just far enough that you can slide the bubbling end of the aerator underneath it to make sure it stays at the bottom of the water.

-You now have a DIY fish livewell that is ready to go on the boat for a whole day of fishing!
+You now have a DIY livewell that’s ready to go on the boat for a whole day of fishing!